Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: Introduction

 \section{Introduction}

-Patching, which is inspired the idea of ``cut and paste'' from topology and analysis, has been an effective tool in solving problems in Galois theory.
-The \emph{field patching} technique introduced by Harbater-Hartmann (\cite{HH10}) simplifies the machinery in older forms of patching, e.g., formal and rigid patching, etc., and has found applications to various areas in arithmetic geometry like local-global principles and the inverse problem in differential Galois theory in the past decade.

-Patching employs the idea that giving an algebraic structure over certain fields is equivalent to giving the structure over a suitable collection of overfields.
-In \cite{HH10}, the authors gave criteria for patching to hold for vector spaces and showed that these hold for semi-global fields, i.e., function fields of curves over complete discretely valued fields.
-From this, one may deduce patching for other algebraic objects, e.g., commutative algebras, torsors, etc., by treating them as as vector spaces with additional structures (see \cite[Theorem 7.1]{HH10} and \cite[Theorem 2.3]{HHK15}).
+Patching, which is inspired by the idea of ``cut and paste'' from topology and analysis, has been an effective tool in solving problems in Galois theory.
+The \emph{field patching} technique introduced by Harbater-Hartmann (\cite{HH10}) employs the idea that giving an algebraic structure over certain fields is equivalent to giving the structure over a suitable collection of overfields.
+In \cite[Proposition 2.1]{HH10}, the authors gave criteria for patching to hold for vector spaces and showed that these hold for semi-global fields, i.e., function fields of curves over complete discretely valued fields.
+From this, one may deduce patching for other algebraic objects, e.g., commutative algebras, torsors, etc., by treating them as vector spaces with additional structure (see \cite[Theorem 7.1]{HH10} and \cite[Theorem 2.3]{HHK15}).
+Field patching simplifies the machinery in older forms of patching, e.g., formal and rigid patching, etc., and has found applications to various areas in arithmetic geometry such as local-global principles and the inverse problem in differential Galois theory in the past two decades.
+This raises the question of whether this technique can be extended to more general fields.